GSD-Software/rest-api-usage/README.md

 ## Official documentation
 More Info you can find under: [REST API Documentation](https://docs.gsd.pl/restapi/api/api/)

-To read more about Documentation visit our [Docs Site:](https://docs.gsd.pl/).
+To read more about Documentation visit our [Docs Site: docs.gsd.pl](https://docs.gsd.pl/).

 To learn about our products and services, visit our Website [www.gsd.pl](https://gsd.pl/).